What causes scoliosis?

 Treatment options for scoliosis

-A back brace is commonly prescribed to adolescents with scoliosis that has a curvature of 25 degrees to 40 degrees; this is considered mild scoliosis.
+A back brace is commonly prescribed to both adolescents and adults with scoliosis that have a curvature of 25 degrees to 40 degrees, which is considered mild scoliosis.
 A back brace can be worn to hold the spine and muscles in place in an attempt to train the spine.
 This is most effective in adolescents because the bones are still growing and can be straightened.
 However, in some cases, the spine returns to its abnormal curvature once the brace is removed.
+Other conservative options that can be recommended if symptoms become painful include physical therapy, hot/cold compression therapy, massage and epidural steroid injections.

-At Laser Spine Institute, we offer a minimally invasive stabilization surgery that is a safer and effective alternative to traditional open back fusion.
+For adult patients with degenerative scoliosis who have exhausted conservative treatment, surgery, such as spinal fusion, can become an option.
+At Laser Spine Institute, we perform minimally invasive spine surgery that is a safer and effective alternative to traditional open neck or back procedures.^ We provide a range of minimally invasive decompression and minimally invasive stabilization procedures that can treat symptoms related to scoliosis.
 Instead of making a large incision down the spine, our surgeons can perform a spinal fusion through a small incision of about 1-inch in length.
-Because of our minimally invasive techniques, our surgery is performed as an outpatient procedure, and most of our patients are up and walking within a few hours after surgery.
+This leads to a streamlined outpatient experience that offers many advantages to our patients.

-For more information about our minimally invasive stabilization surgery, please contact our Care Team.
-We are here to help guide you through your journey to wellness.
+For more information about our minimally invasive stabilization surgery, please contact our caring team.
+We are here to help guide you through your journey to wellness and can gladly provide a free MRI review* to determine if you are a potential candidate for one of our procedures.